abhiTronix/vidgear/README.md

 &nbsp;

+&nbsp;

 # Gears

-> **VidGear is built with various **Multi-Threaded APIs** *(a.k.a Gears)* each with some unique function/mechanism.**
+> **VidGear is built with Multi-Threaded APIs *(a.k.a Gears)* each with some unique function/mechanism.**

-Each of these API is designed exclusively to handle/control different device-specific video streams, network streams, and media encoders.
-These APIs provides an easy-to-use, highly extensible, and a multi-threaded wrapper around various underlying libraries to exploit their features and functions directly while providing robust error-handling.
+Each of these APIs are exclusively designed to handle/control different device-specific video streams, network streams, and media encoders.
+These APIs provides an easy-to-use, highly extensible, multi-threaded and asyncio wrapper around state-of-the-art libraries to exploit their internal parameters and methods flexibly while providing robust error-handling.

 **These Gears can be classified as follows:**